vives-projectweek-2021/project-repository-maximum-protection/README.md

     - Add an option for playing the game with a controller
     - Personalize the game sprites

-1. Finished the game music, soundfx and implemented them
+1. Finished the game music, soundfx and implemented them.
-2.
+2. Shop was added
+3. Backgrounds were added
+4. Continued working on the different characters and backgrounds
+5. Fixed several bugs.

+### 07/05/2021

+1. Implemented the gamepad into the game
+2. Continued working on the different sprites and implementing them
+3. Started working on the bossfight
+4. Got the bossfight working
+5. Fixed several bugs while working on the game, adjustments were made to the overall difficulty.

+###